aminzadenoori/airbnb-seattle-data-analysis/README.md

 ## Installation <a name="installation"></a>

-This project uses Python 3, along with Jupyter Notebook.
-The following libraries are necessary for running the notebook:
+This project uses Python 3, besides Jupyter Notebook.
+The list of libraries to run this project are:
 * Pandas
 * Numpy
 * MatplotLib
 * Seaborn
-* Scikit-Learn
+* XGBoost

-Packages used by this project can also be installed as a Conda Environment using the provided Requirements.txt file.

 ## Project Motivation<a name="motivation"></a>